thinkshout/thinkshout/_case_studies/humane-society.md

 cs-preview:
   image: /assets/images/work/hsus/hsus_casestudyhero.jpg
   type: Responsive Drupal Site
-  client: "Humane Society of the United States"
+  client: "The Humane Society of the United States"
-  description: "Turning passion into action with the nation’s most effective animal protection organization."
+  description: "How we brought every site visit to within a single click of action"

 cs-header:
   header-image: /assets/images/work/hsus/hsus_casestudyhero.jpg
-  client: "Humane Society of the United States"
+  client: "The Humane Society of the United States"
-  title: "Turning passion into action with the nation’s most effective animal protection organization."
+  title: "How we brought every site visit to within a single click of action"

 cs-intro:
   - intro-paragraph: |
-      The Humane Society of the United States fights the big fights, working to end all forms of animal cruelty and achieve the vision behind our name: A humane society.
+      The Humane Society of the United States isn’t your local humane society or pet adoption center.
+Their mission is to end all forms of animal cruelty.
+From puppy mills to animal testing, and from trophy hunting to horse slaughter, they take on powerful forces like multibillion dollar industries and systemic governmental policies to bring about a more humane society for us all.

   - intro-title: Challenge
     intro-text: |
-      People were having trouble connecting with the organization, and the existing website suffered from an encyclopedic approach that wasn’t working for supporters, staff, or the general public.
+      The Humane Society fights so many big fights, across issue areas and 50 states.
+With such important but complex work, people were struggling to connect with the mission, and the website was suffering from an overload of content.

-  - intro-title: Approach
+  - intro-title: Solutions
     intro-text: |
-      As we worked with the HSUS team to improve the quality of content across the site, we also developed a site governance plan that will ensure the strength, cadence, and relevancy of content into the future.
+      We launched a stunning new website based in extensive user research that brought their new brand direction to life, streamlined and focused the content, and gave the Humane Society their first truly-custom site complete with features and functionality tailored to meet their big goals.

   - intro-title: Solution
     intro-text: |
-      People start their journey with The Humane Society of the United States through the a love of one animal, and by connecting them with the underlying issue, we invite them to participate in a larger story.
+      The new website is already providing value to the Humane Society’s rebranding efforts.
+As the organization’s single-most important brand touchpoint, it is clear from site analytics that visitors are better understanding the mission, engaging with their work at a new level, and looking more into how to get involved.

 cs-sections: